Tuning the two-step melting of magnetic orders in a dipolar kagome spin ice by quantum fluctuations

-Now, given the limited system size $L$, we expect that $L$ is smaller than the crossover length scale.
-Consequently, the transition to the $\sqrt{3}\times\sqrt{3}$ phase is controlled by the KT universality.
+The small system size implies the transition from the magnetic charge ordered phase to the $\sqrt{3}\times\sqrt{3}$ phase is controlled by the KT universality.
 The severe finite size effect makes it difficult to determine its critical temperature $T_{c2}$ even for the classical model~\cite{Moeller2009,Chern2011,Chern2012}.
 In this work, we use the anisotropy measure of $\psi$~\cite{Isakov2003} (Fig.~\ref{fig:h_0p25}f).
 It is positive throughout and approaches $1$ as temperature decreases.
 This shows that the system enters the $\sqrt{3}\times\sqrt{3}$ phase as opposed to the partially disordered state.
 The anisotropy measure data for different $L$ cross at approximately $k_BT_{c2}/D \approx 0.17(1)$, which we take to be the critical temperature.

 We further test the picture of pseudo-KT transition by examining the correlation of $\psi$ in the magnetic charge ordered phase.
 We expect $\psi$ exhibit algebraic like correlation in a large temperature window of the magnetic charge ordered phase.
+This would imply the finite-size scaling $\langle |\psi|^2\rangle\sim L^{-\eta}$, where $\eta$ is the anomalous dimension of $\psi$.
 The log-log plot of $\langle |\psi|^2 \rangle$ as a function of $L$ seems to be consistent with this idea (Fig.~\ref{fig:h_0p25_data_collapse}c): in a broad temperature window between $T_{c1}$ and $T_{c2}$, the log-log plot resembles a straight line in the limited range of $L$.
-In particular, had there been no defect triangles, we expect $\langle|\psi|^2\rangle\sim L^{-4/9}$ at $T_{c2}$.
+In particular, had there been no defect triangles, we expect $\langle|\psi|^2\rangle\sim L^{-4/9}$ at $T_{c2}$~\cite{Alet2005,Alet2006}.
 The observed slope near $T_{c2}$ is fairly close to this scaling.